microsoft/nl-partner-landing-page/content/Become a partner/_Registration/_index.md

 draft: false
 alwaysopen: false
 featured: true
-summary: "Partner success stories"
+summary: "Registration information"
 ---
 {{% notice style="warning" title="Make this your own" icon="bomb" %}}
-Here we will feature our partners - what have they achieved with our solutions?
+Here we will include relevant information about registering as a partner
 {{% /notice %}}